Electric Play Dough Project 1: Make Your Play Dough Light Up, Buzz, & Move!

 - Now it is time to get creative!
-The shape of the Play-Doh lumps does not matter when connecting the LEDs (although it does for the motors and buzzers, see note in step 8), as long as there is a closed circuit for electricity to flow.
+The shape of the Play-Doh lumps does not matter when connecting the LEDs, as long as there is a closed circuit for electricity to flow.
 Figure 6 shows two Play-Doh "people" holding hands with an LED; can you come up with your own fun designs for your own circuits?

 Figure 6.
 The shape of the Play-Doh pieces does not matter when connecting LEDs; as long as there is a closed circuit for electricity to flow (and no short circuit), the LED will still light up.

-- If you used store-bought Play-Doh, return it to its plastic containers so it does not dry out.
-Store modeling clay and homemade dough in airtight plastic bags or containers.
+- Return the dough to its plastic containers so it does not dry out.
+Store homemade dough in airtight plastic bags or containers.
 The FAQ section has more information about how long homemade dough will last in storage.

 For troubleshooting tips, please read our FAQ: Electric Play Dough Project 1: Make Your Play Dough Light Up, Buzz, & Move!.